rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 print ("Max F_1 is {}".format(max(f_score)))
 ```

-Return to the Workbench and go the the **Runs** tab and click on **All Runs**.
+Return to the Workbench and go to the **Runs** tab and click on **All Runs**.
 Scroll down to the table listing all the runs, click on the checkbox next to `RUN NUMBER` to select them all and click on **Archive**.
 Repeat this until all the runs have been archived.

 ![Images](./images/archive-runs.jpg)